 Over the past two months, through many visions and dreams, the Spirit has shown BL and me exactly what the enemy’s plans are, exactly how he had been slithering around, and exactly what needs to be done to destroy him.
 And because we have type-A personalities, once people like us see a solution to a problem, everyone else had better get out of the way because we’re about to Lone Ranger into town and wipe out the bad guys with a single revolver.
 But this time Yahweh told us, “not this time!”
 This time it was time to do things differently.
 Remember: we don’t fight against flesh and blood.
 Besides, the enemy had me in checkmate.
 The Father made it clear that I simply needed to wait on Him and let Him do it.

 So what does it mean to “wait on the Lord”?
 How do we know the difference between waiting on Him and having to make real decisions in the real world?
-Most of my life I couldn’t have told you the answer to those questions because my philosophy was to fix all the problems using whatever wisdom He gave me.
-Unfortunately, this was the absolute wrong way to live my life.
-On stage, I would have no problem in letting the Spirit lead.
+For most of my life, I couldn’t have told you the answer to those questions because my philosophy was to fix all the problems using whatever wisdom He gave me.
+Unfortunately, this was the absolutely wrong way to live my life.
+On stage, I would have no problem letting the Spirit lead.
 Many times you would see me standing at the back of the stage pressing into the Spirit through prayer and listening intently for what He wanted to do next.
 Many times He would give me a word, vision, or direction of what to do next.
 Being led by the Ruach on stage was second nature to me.
-It would be in the rest of my life that I would later see I had struggle with figuring out those same concepts.
+It would be in the rest of my life that I would later see I had struggled with figuring out those same concepts.

 Over the past few months, the Spirit has revealed something to me that has forever changed how I make decisions in my life and what I need to do when my back is against the wall.
 It’s so tempting when the pressure is on to make decisions and “hope” that God shows up to bless it.
 Unfortunately, this is exactly how most of us live our lives because we simply don’t know how to let Him lead.
 Our eyes are not attuned to His frequency and the breadcrumbs He puts in front of us to follow.
 We are so focused on the problem that we cannot see the answer that is right before our eyes.